HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </observe>
 ```

-In addition, the `STREAM` variable should use an extensible implementation.
+In addition, `STREAM` variable should use an extensible implementation.
 On the one hand, we can extend the types of stream entities, such as from files, anonymous pipes, and named pipes to Unix sockets and TCP connections.
 On the other hand, we can support Different protocols extend the operation methods provided by stream entities to provide additional read and write methods on stream entities.
-For example, when the `$STREAM` method implemented by an interpreter supports sending HTTP protocol, the method of sending HTTP request and processing HTTP protocol can be realized:
+For example, when `$STREAM` method implemented by an interpreter supports sending HTTP protocol, the method of sending HTTP request and processing HTTP protocol can be realized:

 ```hvml
      <init as="myFetcher" on="$STREAM.open('tcp://foo.com:80','default','http')">